iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.co.cdphe.exposurenotifications___minted14014/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.co.cdphe.exposurenotifications 1 reviews"/>
 </p>

+> Will not let me report my positive covid test results.
+Asking for some verification number.
+Neither I nor my doctor knows what that is.<br> :date: __2021-01-21 01:57:48__

+> App doesn't work.
+Didn't notify me when co-workers had it.
+I can't put in that I currently have it.
+Needs some verification code but doesn't tell you where or how to get that.
+Sure this was a big waste of tax dollars<br> :date: __2021-01-18 21:37:09__

 > Cant post results doesn't see anyone with covid ever..<br> :date: __2021-01-15 08:50:35__

 > Absolutely hate app<br> :date: __2021-01-15 01:29:56__